 People with pulmonary fibrosis may have different symptoms.
 The symptoms commonly happen over time and slowly get worse.
 Some patients may notice symptoms that get worse very quickly.
 Symptoms may also differ depending on the cause of the condition.

 Causes and Risk Factors

-Pulmonary fibrosis is associated with many conditions, but in most cases, the cause is never found.
-When this is the case, the condition is termed idiopathic pulmonary fibrosis.
-There are several theories being researched as to what might trigger idiopathic pulmonary fibrosis, including viruses and exposure to tobacco smoke.
-There are also types of idiopathic pulmonary fibrosis that appear to be hereditary, so there is likely a genetic component to the disorder.
+Pulmonary fibrosis is related to many conditions, but in most cases, the cause is never found.
+When this is the case, the condition is known as idiopathic pulmonary fibrosis.
+Research is looking into what might cause idiopathic pulmonary fibrosis, including viruses and tobacco smoke.
+Some types of the disease appear to run in families.

 These factors may increase risk of pulmonary fibrosis:

 - Autoimmune diseases, including systemic lupus erythematosus, rheumatoid arthritis

 Most of the people who get the disease are middle-aged and older adults, people who smoke, and those who work with chemicals that damage the lungs.